Tyrrrz/Tyrrrz.me/data/blog/wpf-treeview-selecteditem-twoway-binding/Post.md

 ---
-title: WPF TreeView SelectedItem TwoWay Binding
+title: 'WPF TreeView SelectedItem TwoWay Binding'
-date: 2016-10-30
+date: '2016-10-30'
+tags:
+  - 'dotnet'
+  - 'xaml'
+  - 'csharp'
+  - 'wpf'
 ---

 The longer I work with WPF, the more I notice how many things it's missing.
 Recently I realized that `TreeView.SelectedItem` property is read-only and non-bindable.
 I think there's no point explaining why binding `SelectedItem` would be useful, so there should be no surprise in my disappointment.